CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 * Tested on: Windows 10, AMD Ryzen 3800x @ 3.9Hz 2x16GB RAM, RTX 2080 Super 8GB

 **Overview**

-This project implements Scan and Stream Compaction and tests performance of various implementations with different array size and block size( all implementations support Non-Power-Of-Two input).
-The detailed list is shown below.

 *Scan
   *cpu
   *naive (gpu)